tezos-commons/baseDAO/ligo/README.md

 ### RegistryDAO

 The storage, including configuration for the RegistryDAO [specification](https://github.com/tqtezos/baseDAO/blob/master/docs/registry.md) is included in `ligo/src/registryDAO.mligo`.
-You can convert this into a Michelson expression during the BaseDAO origination using the `ligo compile-storage` command, which is included in the Makefile so it can be run using `make`.
+As with the default storage this can be generated with the `ligo compile-storage` command, or `make`:

 ```bash
 make admin_address="tz1QozfhaUW4wLnohDo6yiBUmh7cPCSXE9Af" token_address="tz1QozfhaUW4wLnohDo6yiBUmh7cPCSXE9Af" s_max=12n a=1n b=0n c=1n d=1n out/registryDAO_storage.tz